Newborn Sleeping Tips

 co-sleeping, I

-can highly recommend a cosleeper.
+can highly recommend

 That is a

-side car bed,
+side car bed

 attached to your bedside.